Websoft9Archive/ansible-codeserver/docs/solution-cli.md

 # CLI

-Use `rabbitmqctl` to manage RabbitMQ
+Use `codeserverctl` to manage code-server

 Use `erl` which is a Shell for develop and testing Erlang